aws-samples/amazon-sagemaker-secure-mlops/README.md

    - VPC endpoints to access public AWS services and Amazon S3 buckets for data science projects
    - security groups
    - optional NAT gateway in each AZ
-   - if you select the NAT gateway option, an internet gateway will be created and attached to the VPC
+   - if you select the NAT gateway option, the template creates an internet gateway and attaches it to the VPC
    - routing tables and routes for private and public subnets

 You specify the number of AZs and CIDR blocks for VPC and each of the subnets.